 Remark Jan Nedermeijer.
 The article describes very nice how to redesign a existing course.
 Interesting points are the serious use of evaluation, the visualisation of the program (fig. 4) and the design group work (teachers and students).

 The ADDIE-process is rather general and gives a teacher designer not much support.
-An interesting question for me is ‘can you elaborate the design aspects of instructional design’ into more specific activities?’.
+An interesting question for me is ‘can you elaborate on the design aspects of instructional design’ into more specific activities?’.

-See for example in the topic Course development in the website.
+See, for example, in the topic Course development in the website.